10 Easy Steps For Budgeting Recurring Expenses

 3. Average Your Monthly Budget Amount Periodic Expenses

-Click the image or link above to get your free copy of my Google Sheet
+Click the image or link above to get to the full page version of the tool.

 As explained above, your periodic expenses are constant but are not paid monthly.
 For example, car Insurance is due every 6 months.
-So for car insurance, your monthly amount is $167 ($1000/6 months).
-The car insurance company would be happy to set up a monthly payment plan and charge you a $5.00 fee for doing so.
+So, for car insurance, your monthly amount is $150 ($900/6 months).
+The car insurance company would be happy to set up a monthly payment plan and charge you a $5.00 fee.
 So keep your money in the bank and make 2 payments a year vs. 12.
-This way you can pocket the $60 a year in monthly payment fees they would love to charge you.
+This way, you can pocket the $60 a year in monthly payment fees they would love to charge you.

 4. Write Down All Of Your Monthly Recurring Expenses